 Visitors note that fishing may only be done from a Barbudan boat and we are currently implimenting fish sanctuary zones that will incur heavy penalties if fishing is done in these areas.

 There are several small shops that sell every day groceries and fresh or frozen food.
-All supplies have to come by boat or by plane from various places, via Antigua, so Barbuda is expensive for Barbudans and visitors alike.
-The best time to look for fruit and vegetables is when the boat comes in on Friday or Saturday, you will see the shops become very busy as soon as it arrives and it sells out fast.
+All supplies have to come by boat or by plane from various places, via Antigua, so Barbuda is very expensive for Barbudans and visitors alike.
+The best time to look for fruit and vegetables is when the boat comes in on Friday night or on Saturday morning, you will see the shops become very busy as soon as it arrives and it sells out fast.
 Many people also grow and sell their own produce at different times throughout the year so buy it where you see it as it's all organically grown and the best fresh produce.
 Fish is brought in at the Lagoon Wharf nearly every day in good weather and the new Fisheries building can store it on ice.
+Our business page lists fish sellers and other suppliers.
 Locally produced meat is sometimes for sale from a table on the street; there are no butchers shops.
 The meat is very good and has none of the additives or hormones in mass-produced meat, but you have to clean and prepare it yourself.
 It helps to remember those posters showing where the fillet steak is on an animal before you buy it!
-There are several variety stores selling all kinds of essential household items and clothes, some of them have gifts and T-shirts.
+There are a few limited variety stores selling essential household items and clothes, some of them have gifts and T-shirts.

 liming - the art of doing nothing

-It's easy to meet local people in Barbuda, in the village there are only a couple of restaurants, several snack shops and two or three bars ranging from rum shops to bars with TV and a pool table.
+It's easy to meet local people in Barbuda, in the village there are only a couple of restaurants, snack shops and bars ranging from rum shops to bars with TV or dominoes.
 Most cater for local people's needs as only a few guests from the hotels frequent them, but those that do enjoy their lively atmosphere and if you are staying in a local guest house you might want to go out for a beer or two and find out about the island from Barbudans themselves.
-Visit Byron at the wharf for ice cream at sunset, go and see the moon come up at Two Foot Bay, go to a church fund-raising breakfast, ask for a film at Jordans outdoor cinema, or go and sing karaoke at Kelcina's bar in Madison - there is plenty to do in Barbuda.
+Visit Byron at the wharf for ice cream at sunset, go and see the moon come up at Two Foot Bay, go horse racing, go to a church fund-raising breakfast or go and sing karaoke - there is plenty to do in Barbuda.

 The best way to buy our delicious, locally made, freshly cooked food is to go out to a food fair or a fish fry at the weekend, as there are always people barbecuing on the street and the fish is straight from the sea.
 Local specialities include deer meat, land turtle, lobster, crab, conch, locally raised beef and lamb or goat, with side dishes of rice, fungi, or dumplings.
 Local drinks include soursop, ginger beer, sea moss, and tamarind juices.
 If you are a foodie you will love Barbuda; our cooks are some of the best in the Caribbean and win prizes wherever they go.
 See the Barbudan Rhyming Chef cooking on the beach at Coral Group.